Calgary International Airport: Operation Yellow Ribbon

-2000s, runway and new terminal
+2000s: Runway and new terminal

 The Calgary Airport Authority began analyzing the facility's air capacity in the late 1990s, and found the airport could reach its maximum capacity as early as 2006.
 The Airport Authority and NAV Canada made a number of changes to airport operations in the 2000s to improve the efficiency and capacity of the facility, but by 2008, with a number of changes made, NAV Canada reported the airfield would begin to exceed its practical capacity.
 The Calgary Airport Authority planned and under the "Airport Development Program", a major development program aimed at improving the capacity and quality of the airport, which included the construction of a new runway, air traffic control tower and passenger terminal.

 On 25 May 2013, the new Air Traffic Control Tower opened at Calgary International Airport.
 The one-year, $25-million (equivalent to $-million) project came in advance of the airport's new runway, and at 91 m (300 ft), the tower was the tallest free-standing control tower in Canada.
 The airport's previous 50 m (165 ft) control tower was demolished in October 2014.

 The Calgary Airport Authority initiated the Parallel Runway Project, a $620-million (equivalent to $-million) project to assess and construct a new runway, which led to the construction of the 14000 ft runway 17L/35R beginning in April 2011.
-Upon its completion on June 28, 2014, runway 17L/35R became the longest runway in Canada.
-During the construction of the runway, a $295-million (equivalent to $-million), 620 m, six-lane roadway tunnel was constructed underneath the runway to connect Barlow Trail to 36th Street N.E.
+Upon its completion on 28 June 2014, runway 17L/35R became the longest runway in Canada.
+During the construction of the runway, a $295-million (equivalent to $-million), 620 m, six-lane roadway tunnel was constructed underneath the runway to connect Barlow Trail to 36th Street N.E. and now, to the edge of the city at the major freeway of Stoney Trail, Calgary's "Ring Road."
 The decision for Calgary City Council on whether to construct the tunnel while the runway was being constructed, or wait until a later date was a major issue during the 2010 Calgary municipal election.